A couple weeks ago, we introduced the first two steps of a framework we’re sharing with IT teams to help them work through their cloud migration.

 To start getting value immediately, think about your overall cloud shift as many smaller movements.
 Each of these ‘mini-migrations’ will help you validate that you’re on the right path.
 The important thing is to get started, and learn along the way.

-Sign up here for our upcoming webinar with AWS and Deloitte on 11/1, "Accelerating cloud migration: from random acts of cloud to the new normal."
+»Related content: Watch the AWS + Deloitte webinar "Accelerating cloud migration: from random acts of cloud to the new normal"

 Let’s take a look at the next step in your migration.